-A council may appoint the committees, subcommittees, and other subordinate decision-making bodies that it considers appropriate.
-A committee may appoint the subcommittees that it considers appropriate, unless it is prohibited from doing so by the council.
+A community board may appoint the committees and subcommittees that it considers appropriate.
+A committee may appoint the subcommittees that it considers appropriate, unless it is prohibited from doing so by the community board.

 cl.
 30(1) & (2), Schedule 7, LGA 2002.